kiril6/scrolling-Up-Down/README.md

 [ngClass] is being used to set animation when classes replaced considering the hide and show of an element when scrolling

-If you like this and you found useful you can contribute on my paypal kirilrap@aol.com

-Cheers!